7.3. Using SCAP Workbench

 Save as RPMoption, you can instruct SCAP Workbench to create an RPM package containing the XCCDF or data stream file and customization file.
-This is useful for distributing the desired security content to systems that cannot be scanned remotely, or just for delivering the content for further processing.
+This is useful for distributing the security content to systems that cannot be scanned remotely, or just for delivering the content for further processing.

 Figure 7.6.
 Saving the Current SCAP Content as an RPM Package

 7.3.6.
-Viewing Scan Results and Generating Scan Reports
+Viewing Scan Results and Generating Scan Reports and Remediations

 HTML Reportoption to generate the scan report in human-readable form.
 The XCCDF and ARF (data stream) formats are suitable for further automatic processing.
 You can repeatedly choose all three options.